with kale and cranberry salad

 - Mushrooms - Slice mushrooms (if not pre-sliced).
 (Can be done up to 2 days ahead)

-- Whisk vinegar, mustard, and honey together in a large mixing bowl.
+- Whisk vinegar, mustard and honey together in a large mixing bowl.
 Add olive oil while whisking.
-Top with pecans, kale, cranberries, and crumbled goat cheese (if using).
-Wait to toss it all together until just before serving.
-Set salad aside while preparing chicken.
+Top with pecans, kale, cranberries and crumbled goat cheese (wait to toss it all together until just before serving).
+Set salad aside while preparing farro.

 - Toss salad just before serving.

-- Serve chicken with mushrooms and sauce over top.
-Enjoy with salad on the side.
+- Serve farro with salad on the side.
+Enjoy!